tienngthth/3748840_3757934/README.md

     Displayed in the Sense HAT with appropriate colors for each status.

 Another script is used to manually get the last context record from the database and save the record with its corressponding status and message in a csv file.
-The file has a default name but can be changed by user as well.
+The file has a default name but can be changed by user input as well.

 When Pi boots, a script is scheduled to run automatically to open RESTful APIs connection allowing user to perform 3 methods: